INTERNAL/EXTERNAL JOB POSTING

 Before roads, rivers were the highways of First Nations and early settlers.
 Birch bark canoes allowed First Nations to travel swiftly.
 Steamboats could travel over 500 miles along the Peace River from the chutes near Fort Vermillion to gates at Hudson’s Hope.
 This exhibit looks at over twelve boats, steam and gas powered, that used to navigate up and down the Peace River.

 Watch a slideshow of archival photographs, and listen to the sounds of steamboats.
 See what a dining table on the D. A. Thomas may have looked like.
 Try on a life jacket and see how it compares to one from over 100 years ago.

 The Fort St. John North Peace Museum and the Alaska Highway Community Society have worked together to produce a book that compiles research and stories collected during the process to nominate sites along the Alaska Highway Corridor as a National Historic Site.
 Written by Julie Harris and Frank Edwards, Signposts and Promises: Canada and the Alaska Highway is a beautifully designed and lavishly illustrated large-format book that celebrates the Alaska Highway’s extraordinary natural and cultural landscape.

 This book is now available at the Fort St. John North Peace Museum and is priced at $29.95.

-SUCCESS Immigrant Settlement and Integration Program in Fort St John announces another educational event - this time it is dedicated to Personal and Online Safety.
-Our guest speaker from RCMP will tell you about common threats that people are facing online and in real life situations, as well as about the best strategies in dealing with these threats.
+SUCCESS Immigrant Settlement and Integration Program in Fort St John announces another educational event - this time it is dedicated to Labour Standards.
+Our guest speaker from BC Employment Standards branch will tell you about issues workers could have with their employers and how does the BC law regulate these issues.
 All questions will be answered!
-The workshop will take place on Thursday, September 26 at 6:00pm at the Community Bridge building, right across from the main Post Office.
+The workshop will take place on Thursday, September 19 at 6:00pm at the Community Bridge building, right across from the main Post Office.
 As all our events, this event is also FREE, but registration is required.
 Please see the attached poster for details.
 See you there!